NC State Extension Publications

 2. What is the maximum loss the farm can withstand? [capacity]

 Reviewing the broad financial picture of the farm by evaluating the cash flows, current liquidity, and profitability will help determine the answers to A and B. Since risk tolerance can exceed risk capacity, whichever one is lower, A or B, is a limit to keep in mind.
-The next information to establish is:
+The next information to consider is:

-This can be rearranged as:
+This equation can be rearranged as:

-Which can also be rearranged as:
+This equation can also be rearranged as:

-\({price}_{soy}^{loss\ limit}=\frac{soybean\ costs-$X}{yield_{soy}\times acres_{soy}}\)
+\({price}_{soy}^{loss\ limit}=\frac{soybean\ costs-$X}{yield_{soy}\ \times\ acres_{soy}}\)

 Soybean Prices in North Carolina